dante4rt/dante4rt/README.md

 - 🔭 I’m currently working on : **TBA**

-- 🌱 I’m currently learning : **TypeScript, NextJS, Solidity, Laravel and Go.**
+- 🌱 I’m currently learning : **TypeScript, NextJS, Solidity, Laravel and Go**

-- 👨‍💻 All of my projects are available at : [http://ramadhvni.site/](http://ramadhvni.site/)
+- 👨‍💻 All of my projects are available at : [https://portal-rama.web.app/](https://portal-rama.web.app/)

 - 💬 Ask me about : **JavaScript, PHP, HTML, and CSS**